CPR: taking the stress out of practicing public speakingÂ

-by Knut Haanaes, James E. Henderson Published 7 April 2022 in Brain circuits • 2 min read
+by Knut Haanaes, James E. Henderson Published April 7, 2022 in Brain Circuits • 2 min read

 Why do some companies seem to last forever while others fold?
 We have looked closely at business longevity, investigating 50 global companies that stayed among the most 50 valuable traded companies over a period of 50 years.
 Some of these powerhouses even enjoyed a 100-year horizon on that list.
 Our research revealed some interesting lessons in what companies that stand this test of time all do.
 Here are the top three.
 Take a look and evaluate whether your company is hitting all these points, and if not, start strategizing.Â